Agriculture

 • The foundation of subsistence farming is traditional knowledge and practices.
 Using these practices and knowledge by different generations helps preserve the culture of the region.

-Characteristics of Subsistence Farming
+What are the Key Characteristics of Subsistence Farming?

 Subsistence farming comes with a range of unique characteristics that make it different from other farming methods.